Jainil5/coffee-shop-chatbot/README.md

 - ### A chatbot for CAFE that can help customers order coffee from their table without the hustle of standing in lines.

 # SAMPLE PREVIEW:
+- ### Example of ordering a coffee through this chatbot.
 ![Screenshot (263)](https://github.com/Jainil5/coffee-shop-chatbot/assets/96060948/d600ed79-b78d-49c3-a614-afe2c8e30c7d)
 # SCREENSHOTS:
 - ### Home Page: